Ron Levy is a professional pianist, composer and teacher based in the Greater Los Angeles area.

 “...memorable” — Orange County Register

-Ron holds a BA and MA in music composition from UCLA, where he studied piano with Edward Auer and composition with Paul Reale, Henri Lazarof and Elaine Barkin.
-He attended Orange Coast College for lower division studies, studying theory, composition and electronic music with Dr. Edith Smith, and jazz with "Doc" (Charles) Rutherford.
-While at UCLA, Ron collaborated with graduate student filmmakers, and was awarded the Henry Mancini Scholarship for the Composition of Music for Motion Pictures and Television.
+Ron holds a BA and MA in music composition from UCLA, where he studied piano with Edward Auer and Mark Richman, and composition with Paul Reale, Henri Lazarof and Elaine Barkin.
+While at UCLA, he collaborated with choreographers in the renowned UCLA Dance Department, as well as with graduate student filmmakers in the Film and Theater Department.
+Ron was awarded the Henry Mancini Scholarship for the Composition of Music for Motion Pictures and Television.

 "...one of the best musicians around" — Michael Sharman

-Ron has lived and worked most of his life in Southern California.
-He began formal piano lessons at age six, and taught himself a bit of guitar at age fourteen.
+Ron began formal piano lessons at age six from Kathryn Hyde in Ft Lauderdale, FLA.
+Ron also taught himself a bit of guitar at age fourteen.
 Academic studies were crucial, but the real training came from performing on bandstands in nightclubs, restaurants and concert stages.

 Music for Dance

 Ron worked with dancers throughout college, and his first full time position was as dance accompanist in Idyllwild.
 Ron's musical creativity has flourished in these collaborative environments; he invented his own accompaniments, always carried a music notebook, and early on began the practice of jotting down musical themes whenever one seemed worth holding onto.
-Much of this material was later incorporated into Ron's concert music.
+Much of this material was later incorporated into various concert music works.